 - Fixed-income securities are fair valued using price evaluations provided by a pricing service approved by the Adviser. - Derivative contracts listed on exchanges are valued at their reported settlement or closing price, except that options are valued at the mean of closing bid and ask quotations. - OTC derivative contracts are fair valued using price evaluations provided by a pricing service approved by the Adviser.
+If any price, quotation, price evaluation or other pricing source is not readily available when the NAV is calculated, if the Fund and the Underlying Fund cannot obtain price evaluations from a pricing service or from more than one dealer for an investment within a reasonable period of time as set forth in the Adviser's valuation policies and procedures, or if information furnished by a pricing service, in the opinion of the Valuation Committee, is deemed not representative of the fair value of such security, the Fund and the Underlying Fund use the fair value of the investment determined in accordance with the procedures generally described below.
+There can be no assurance that the Fund and the Underlying Fund could obtain the fair value assigned to an investment if it sold the investment at approximately the time at which the Fund determines its NAV per share.

-If any price, quotation, price evaluation or other pricing source is not readily available when the NAV is calculated, if the Fund cannot obtain price evaluations from a pricing service or from more than one dealer for an investment within a reasonable period of time as set forth in the Adviser's valuation policies and procedures, or if information furnished by a pricing service, in the opinion of the Valuation Committee, is deemed not representative of the fair value of such security, the Fund uses the fair value of the investment determined in accordance with the procedures generally described below.
-There can be no assurance that the Fund could obtain the fair value assigned to an investment if it sold the investment at approximately the time at which the Fund determines its NAV per share.
 Shares of other mutual funds are valued based upon their reported NAVs.
 The prospectuses for these mutual funds explain the circumstances under which they will use fair value pricing and the effects of using fair value pricing.